Pweder69/Engineering_4_Notebook/README.md

 The final goal of the design was to decrease the max amount of stress faced by the beam and to decrease the displacement of the beam.
 The major failure points were at the base of the beam and to solve this we added more triangular holes to the support beam in the areas that were not effected and increased the width from the support holes from the top of the support beam at the base to increase thickness and decrease stress.
 This was tested and after several iterations we decreased the max stress by ${\%{30}}$ and got 6.3 as a final max stress.
 Overall i would say i got lucky start with the innitial design that was good and then sollid improvement in my opinion my design was good and their was not much to improve on in the design/stratagies but only in placement of material.

 <img src = "images\FEA FINAL SIM.png" width = 400>

+## Landing area Part 1

+### Description
+In this assignment we where tasked with creating a function in python that takes gets the area of a triangle and returns that area.
+We where also required to make sure that reguardless of the input that the function wouldnt throw an error as to avoid user error causing failure.

+### Video

+### Reflection
+This was an easy asignment in terms of writing code but it showed me that i shouldnt reinvent the wheel espeicaily on calulating the area of a triangle as my first idea was to get the base an height by normalising a point and then getting its magnitude as a vector and doing that and then applying the 1/2 B * H formula